SaxoBank/eslint-plugin-saxo/docs/rules/saga-direct-delegation.md

 This rule enforces that delegation to sagas is done directly using `yield*`, rather than indirectly by plain `yield` of the returned iterator to the saga middleware.

 This has the benefit of maintaining the delegator (caller) on the call stack, which aids debugging and gives better error stack traces.
+When a saga is being run by the middleware, both delegation methods are otherwise equivalent.

 The rule is autofixable.